What is Counseling?

-Consultation for concerns about others is available by contacting the counseling department by phone or in- person.
+Consultation for concerns about others is available by contacting the counselors or Dean of Students by phone or by visiting in person.

 Referral information for off-campus providers and other resources are available in the counseling department by request.

 Group Counseling is an effective intervention for many types of problems.
 It provides a safe and supportive environment for sharing personal problems and hearing about the experiences and perspectives of others.
 Groups through the Mid-Plains Counseling Department can address general or specific concerns.
-If you feel the need for a group to address a specific concern, please speak with a counselor.
+An example of a counseling group is the Trauma Survivors Group for females.

 1205 East Third Street